Why do we need this research?

 The effects of premature birth can be devastating.
 When a baby is born too soon, it has not finished developing and is not ready for life outside the womb.
 This means the baby may die or have serious health problems.

 Infection is a cause of premature birth

 Women who give birth to babies very early (before 34 weeks) often have a mild infection in their vagina.
-When infection is present, the cells of the vagina release small round packages called exosomes, which carry ‘biological messages’ to tell nearby cells about the infection.
+When infection is present, the cells of the vagina release small round structures called exosomes that carry ‘biological messages’ to tell nearby cells about the infection.

-Our researchers think that this process could be linked to premature birth, although we don’t know enough about how this works.
+Scientists think that this process could be linked to premature birth and want to find out more about how this works.

 What’s happening in this project?

 In order to study exosomes in much more detail, biological samples taken from pregnant women during the INSIGHT study are being analysed as part of another study that is funded by the charities Action Medical Research and Borne.
 By focusing on samples of vaginal fluid (taken between 10 and 24 weeks of pregnancy) from 40 women who had a premature birth and 40 women who gave birth at term, the team want to find out if there are any differences in the biological messages found in the exosomes from the two groups of women.
 The researchers also want to find out if these exosomes change the behaviour of vaginal cells grown in the lab.

 By studying exosomes, the researchers hope to identify a biological fingerprint in vaginal fluid that can be used early in pregnancy to predict whether a woman is likely to give birth prematurely.
 This could help doctors to intervene early and reduce the number of babies born too soon.